textileio/papers/draft.md

 Communication between clients and endpoints usually happens via the TCP/IP protocol stack and depends on *location-based addressing*.
-Location-based addressing, where the client makes a request that is routed to a specific endpoint based on prior knowledge (e.g., the domain name or IP address), works relatively well for many use-cases.
+Location-based addressing, where the client makes a request that is routed to a specific endpoint based on prior knowledge (e.g. the domain name or IP address), works relatively well for many use-cases.
 However, there are many reasons why addressing content by location is problematic, such as duplication of storage, inefficient use of